Midnatt · A Nordnile Journey

 How cold are the desert nights in winter?

-Cold.
-Days are mild, often around twenty degrees, but after dark the desert can approach freezing.
-Fires, blankets and hot drinks are part of every observation night, and a proper warm layer belongs in your bag.
-A full packing note is sent with your booking confirmation.
+Days are mild, often around 20c (68 F), but after dark the desert can be cold.
+Fires, blankets and hot drinks are part of every observation night.

 The lodge really has no electricity?

 Really.
-The rooms at Taziry are lit by candles and oil lamps, and there is no wifi and no television in them.
+The rooms are lit by candles and oil lamps, and there is no wifi and no television in them.
 Phones and cameras can be charged at the village's charging point.
-The lodge is also alcohol-free, as Siwa largely is.
-Most guests describe the absences as the things they remember longest.

 Is the journey suitable for solo travellers?